akshayprasad/git_basics/README.md

 Suppose gituser1 and Jerry gituser2 to tag their project code so that they can later access it easily.

 ### Create Tags
-Let us tag the current HEAD by using the <b>git tag</b> command.
-Tom provides a tag name with -a option and provides a tag message with –m option.
+Let us tag the current HEAD by using the <b>git tag</b> command. gituser1 provides a tag name with -a option and provides a tag message with –m option.

 ```js
 $ pwd